-SOS Children’s Village South Africa has 2 programmes which are:
+SOS Children’s Villages South Africa programmes:

 Family Strengthening Programme (FSP)